 That’s the woman I wanted to be.
 That’s the woman God created me to be.
 That’s the woman I work to authentically and intentionally be.

 But just like working out at the gym and lifting weights grows our physical muscles, growing our emotional muscles takes work as we’re building emotional strength.

-Learning to establish boundaries (they’re needed in every single relationship) and practicing them without guilt or shame – when you don’t do it or say it exactly perfect every time (reminding yourself that you can be “a work in progress”).
+Learning to establish boundaries (they’re needed in every single relationship) and practicing them without guilt or shame.
+When you don’t do or say it exactly perfect every time, reminding yourself that you can be “a work in progress”.

 Now allowing someone to make you feel bad for how you do things or what you believe – which is different from how they do things or what they believe.